 Advantages and disadvantages of responsive design

-Let’s look at the pros and cons of responsive design.
+Let’s dig deeper into the specific pros and cons of responsive sites.

-Regardless of the device type — desktop, mobile, etc. — visitors will get the same, seamless experience.
-This instills a feeling of familiarity and trust, even as they transition from one device to another.
+Regardless of the device type — desktop computer, mobile, etc. — visitors get the same UX.
+This might instill a feeling of familiarity and trust when they transition between devices and immediately recognize the site.

 Fewer maintenance tasks